Kunlex58/norwich-house-prices-prediction/README.md

 # norwich-house-prices-prediction
-This project utilised deep learning models (KNN and LSTM) to predict property prices in Norwich.
+This project utilised deep learning models (RNN and LSTM) to predict property prices in Norwich.